priyankaraghunathan15/boston-311-sql-case-study/README.md

 - SLA performance trends revealed that some departments, like BTDT, experienced notable fluctuations over the year, while others like GEN_ maintained consistently strong performance.

+---

+## 🧾 Conclusion

+This analysis of Boston’s 311 service request data highlights key trends in departmental performance, resident concerns, and service delivery efficiency.
+By identifying areas with high complaint volumes, delayed resolutions, and fluctuating SLA compliance, the insights provide a foundation for targeted improvements in city operations and public service responsiveness.